briansunter/graph/site/src/content/logseq/logseq-getting-started.md

 ## Publish your public graph online

 There are tons of good options, but I recommend netlify which is good and free.
-You can switch to something else .
+You can switch to something else later.

 [Sign up for netlify here.](https://app.netlify.com/signup)